dyhes/zulip/docs/subsystems/presence.md

 - "active" -- this means the user has interacted with the client recently.
 - "idle" -- the user has not interacted with the client recently.
-  This is important for the case where a user left a Zulip tab open on their desktop at work and went home for the weekend.
+  This is important for the case where a user left a Aloha tab open on their desktop at work and went home for the weekend.

 The client receives in the response to that request a data set that,